 If the business will operate under a specific business name, like “Green Dream Landscaping,” you’ll need to register it by filing the Certificate of Assumed Name form.
 This form can be filed online or downloaded from the Minnesota Secretary of State’s website.

-Related: How to file a Minnesota Assumed Name
+Related: How To Register A Minnesota Assumed Name

 Registering a Minnesota assumed name won’t stop another business from using the name.
-For stronger legal rights to your name, you can apply to trademark.
+For stronger legal rights to your name, you can apply for a trademark.

 After filing the Certificate of Assumed Name Registration, a legal notice must be published.
 This notice is published in the legal section of a qualified legal newspaper that has circulation in the county where the principal office is located for two consecutive issues.
-After the advertisement runs, the newspaper will provide an affidavit of publication, which proves the ad ran along with the notice.
+After the advertisement runs, the newspaper will provide an affidavit of publication proving the ad ran along with the notice.

 Step 5: Research Business License Requirements

-Regardless of the business structure, there may be specific business licenses required, depending on the business’s nature and location.
+Regardless of the business structure, specific business licenses may be required, depending on the business’s nature and location.
 For example:

 Local business license: Even though there isn’t a state business license, a local business license may still be required.
 Check with your city officials or economic development office for more information.

-Professional license: A variety of professions in the state are regulated and need to be registered before offering certain services.
+Professional license: The state regulates various professions, and they must be registered before offering certain services.
 A few common professions that require licensing in Minnesota include cosmetologists, accountants, and caterers.

 Federal Employer Identification Number (EIN): The EIN is a unique number required by the IRS for some businesses for tax reporting.
-Usually, the only time a sole proprietorship is required to get an EIN is if they are hiring employees; though some banks will require one to open a business bank account.
+Usually, the only time a sole proprietorship is required to get an EIN is if it is hiring employees, though some banks will require one to open a business bank account.
 Otherwise, they will use the owner’s Social Security number.